taiguaracsp/Hiring-Coders-2-Cadastros/README.md

 ### About:

-Landing Page developed for the first challenge of Hiring Coders #2 of Gama Academy.
+Page for registering customers and products of a company.
+It was developed for the second challenge of Hiring Coders #2 by Gama Academy.